DAV9854/Fort.js/README.md

 **Changing the colors:**
-* Default - Fire up the stylesheet and simply change it with `background`
+* Default - Fire up the stylesheet and simply change it with `background`.

 * Gradient - Open the stylesheet and look for `background` located in the `.top` selector.